How many verbs or adjectives for thinking do you know?

 We use both inductive and deductive reasoning to solve problems.
 (See Important Latin Roots for a brief explanation of the difference.)
 We talk about making and testing hypotheses, then evaluating the evidence before drawing conclusions.
 (See Scientific Method Vocabulary, which also discusses validity and bias.)

 Try some related vocabulary matches: other Adjective Opposite Matching Games, Senses Vocabulary, and Roots of Comparison (which talks about metaphors and the thinking behind comparisons, as well as vocabulary for comparisons and contrast.)
-You might also be interested in Greek Roots or Vocabulary from Classical Roots, both with a number of words concerned with thinking.

 See also Write at Home’s good discussion of abstract and concrete nouns in writing (as well as thinking).
 It opens in a new window so you can come back here if you want.